viksarkar/TDI-12-Day-Milestone/README.md

   and some [examples](https://github.com/bokeh/bokeh/tree/master/examples/embed).
 - Plotly provides a range of APIs in their library.
 Plotly express, for instance, can be used to create commonly used plots.
 The Graph Objects API affords more customization, but is more complicated to use.
 Here is the [documentation](https://plotly.com/python/plotly-express/#gallery) for Plotly Express.

+NOTES:

+Bokeh 2.2.0 needs to be used although the latest release was 2.3.4 at the time of this project.
+This is due to a known error where the latest version will not display the graph.